jdtaylor7/taylortechblog/_drafts/cpp-bounded-buffer.md

 #### Race Conditions

 The other main complication with bounded buffers is that of **race conditions**.
-This is when multiple threads "race" to access a resource at "the same time".
-If two threads are attempting to execute a function on a shared piece of data, it's possible for them to perfectly interleave.
-This can lead to incorrect results if not prevented.
+A race condition occurs when multiple threads "race" to access a resource at "the same time".
+If two threads are attempting to execute a function at the same time, it's possible that one function will start executing while the other is already running.
+This can lead to incorrect results if not explicitly disallowed.
 Let's see an example of this.
 Given the following function:

 {% highlight cpp %}
+int global_val;

 void increment_global()
 {
     int tmp = global_val;